Welshy92/everyday-legends/README.md

 * I should be able to login (Or register if I have not done so at this point) to my account.
 * I should be able to create a post (if logged in).
 * I should be able to like a post (if logged in).
+* I should be able to comment on a possed (if logged in)

 ***
 ## **Design**